1937 tour of Germany by the Duke and Duchess of Windsor: Aftermath

 The Windsors' German tour made little impact on the British public, and the main criticism seems to have been the failure to keep the low profile that he had promised.
 Churchill, for example, wrote to the Duke to imply that there had been little notice taken of the Nazi aspect and that he was "glad it all passed off with such distinction and success".
-The new prime minister, Neville Chamberlain, disagreed with the tour and privately worked against it, but, comments the historian of Nazi Germany Karina Urbach, "as a convinced monarchist [he] did everything to keep the institution intact".
+The new prime minister, Neville Chamberlain, disagreed with the tour and privately worked against it, but, comments historian of Nazi Germany Karina Urbach, "as a convinced monarchist [he] did everything to keep the institution intact".

-In 1966, the Duke described his memories of meeting Hitler, who had, Windsor said, "made me realize that Red Russia [sic] was the only enemy and that Great Britain and all of Europe had an interest in encouraging Germany to march against the east and to crush communism once and for all...
+In 1966, the Duke described his memories of meeting Hitler, who had, Edward said, "made me realize that Red Russia [sic] was the only enemy and that Great Britain and all of Europe had an interest in encouraging Germany to march against the east and to crush communism once and for all ...
 I thought that we ourselves would be able to watch as the Nazis and the Reds would fight each other".
 His equerry, Forwood, said something similar in his memoirs: